paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-043-department-of-health-and-human-services.md

 Apr.
 28, 1942, ch.
 247, title III, 56 Stat.
 235.

+#### Change of Name
+“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

 #### Transfer of Functions
 Functions of Federal Security Administrator transferred to Secretary of Health, Education, and Welfare and all agencies of Federal Security Agency transferred to Department of Health, Education, and Welfare by section 5 of Reorg.
 Plan No. 1 of 1953 set out as a note under [section 202 of this title](./chapter-6a-public-health-service.md#section-202).
 Federal Security Agency and office of Administrator abolished by section 8 of said Reorg.
 Plan No. 1 of 1953.
-Secretary and Department of Health, Education, and Welfare redesignated Secretary and Department of Health and Human Services by section 509(b) of Pub.
-L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

 <a id="section-3508"></a>